Credit Card Application Rules By Bank (2024)

 Citi will approve you for at most one card every eight days, and at most two cards every 65 days.
 This is a rolling limit.

 Much like with Chase, welcome bonuses aren’t once in a lifetime, but rather there’s a required waiting period.
-With Citi’s 48 month rule, you’re typically not eligible for the bonus on a particular card if you’ve closed that card or have received a new cardmember bonus on the card in the past 48 months.
+With Citi’s 48-month rule, you’re not eligible for the bonus on a card if you’ve received a bonus on that specific card in the past 48 months.

 Bank Of America application rules

-Bank of America has several credit cards that are interesting to those looking to maximize rewards, including the Alaska Airlines Visa® credit card (review) and Alaska Airlines Visa® Business card (review).
+Bank of America has several credit cards that are interesting to those looking to maximize rewards, including the Alaska Airlines Visa Signature® credit card (review) and Alaska Airlines Visa® Business card (review).
 Below are the Bank of America application rules to be aware of.

 Bank of America issues Alaska Airlines credit cards